Chris-Bortel/Reading-Notes/class01.md

+# R

 # HTML Chapter 1: “Structure” (pp.12-39)
 ### Summary/Things to look out for while reading

 ***************
 * HTML pages are text documents.
 * HTML uses tage (characters that sit inside angled brackets)to give the info they surround special meaning
-    - Tags are oftenn referred tp as e;e,emts
+    - Tags are often referred to as elements
     -  Usually come in pairs < >
     - Opening tags carry attributes, which tell us more about the content of that element
     - Attributes require a name and a value
-    - Learn where tags can go and what they are used for.
+    - Learn where tags can go and what they are used for
 **************
 This is what an HTML structure looks like.
 ```